marcosegborges/ffmpeg/readme.md

 ## Framerate (fps)

 So it loops!
 Quite slow too, maybe we can drop every other frame?
 Aha, thanks to the `-r` flag, we can choose a frame rate for the output.
 Note that this option does different things based on its order.
-Example how to force the frame rate of the `output file` to 24 fps:
+Here is an example about how to force the frame rate of the `output file` to 24 fps:

 ```
 ffmpeg -t 1.2 -i video.m4v -r 24 gif_5.gif